 We have plenty of options when it comes to investments.
 You can choose any as per your financial goals.
 National Savings Certificate or NSC, a post office savings product, is one such option.
 As a low-risk investment, it comes with a host of benefits.
 We will explore them in detail in this article.

 Get Your Free Credit Report with Monthly Updates Check Now

 Interest Rate on National Savings Certificate

 The National Savings Certificate interest rate is subject to periodic change as per the decisions communicated by the Finance Ministry.
-The applicable NSC interest rate is 7.6% for Q2 FY 2018-19 and the revised rate for Q3 FY 2018-19 is 8.0% (compounded annually).
+The applicable NSC interest rate for Q1 FY 2021-22 (April to June) is 6.8%.
+The NSC rate in the previous quarter (January to March 2020) was also 6.8%.
+The 10-basis point cut is in accordance with the interest rate cuts happening across the financial market.
+The NSC is compounded annually.
 The following are the historic rates of interest for the scheme* :

 |Q2 FY 2018-19||7.6%|

 |Q1 FY 2019-20||8.0%|